 The original plan for December of 2013 was to update the $1,000 Gaming PC Build that really hasn’t been updated since December of 2012.
 Unfortunately as I started working on the build article late last year, I wasn’t too happy with a lot of components that I had to make compromises in, in order to fit the budget.
 At the time, I wanted to close 2013 with a build that had the highest performance for the dollar, which is why I ended up increasing the budget to $1,200.

-Now after posting the build, a number of you requested that I post a $1,000 gaming PC build as well – a system that not only [...]
+Now after posting the build, a number of you requested that I post a $1,000 gaming PC build as well – a system that not [...]

 Recently at Open Compute Summit V, Andrew Feldman and Suresh Gopalakrishnan, executives of AMD’s server business unit, announced a release of AMD’s latest Opteron A1100 series, first ever ARM-based “Seattle” CPUs.

 “The needs of the data center are changing.
 A one-size-fits-all approach typically limits efficiency and results in higher-cost solutions,” said Suresh Gopalakrishnan, corporate vice president and general manager of the AMD server business unit.
-“The new ARM-based AMD Opteron A-Series processor brings the experience and technology portfolio of an established server processor vendor to the ARM ecosystem and provides [...]
+“The new ARM-based AMD Opteron A-Series processor brings the experience and technology portfolio of an established server processor vendor to the ARM ecosystem and [...]

 Wow.
 Until a lot of you guys messaged me over the past couple weeks, I had no idea that the last time we did a $1,00 gaming PC build guide, it was all the way back in December of last year.
 Guess it was about time to update that old thing!

 So for our gaming PC build this month, I started off trying to put together a gaming PC build at the $1,000 range.
 While I had no trouble doing that, in order to fit the $1,000 budget, I ended up having to make a lot of compromises that I wasn’t willing to make on this build.
-Now before starting the build, I wanted to put together a solid mainstream system that had all the [...]
+Now before starting the build, I wanted to put together a solid mainstream system that had all [...]